vindolin/sleepy/README.md

 Do an internet search for "windows won't go to sleep" and you know why I made this.

-It checks the output powercfg /requests for processes that should prevent the computer from going to sleep.
+It checks the output of ```powercfg /requests``` for processes that should prevent the computer from going to sleep.

 It also checks mouse and keyboard events to see if the user is using the computer.